dgaydukov/cert-aws/files/sa.md

 * use it from localstack
 But don't use it in production, cause it only for dev purposes, api is the same, but underlying design is different (not suitable for prod highload).

-DynamoDb Stream - stream that provide all write (create/update/delete) operations.
+DynamoDb Stream - stream that provide all modification (create/update/delete) operations.
 It's useful for
 * replicating
-* elasticache (so your cache would be always updated to latest state of db)
+* update elasticache (so your cache would be always updated to latest state of db)
 * in case your app need to know about all updates

 Global Secondary Index - special read-only table created by dynamoDb to simplify search for indexed fields.
 Index speed up search but require more memory to store itself